sst/opencode-bench/README.md

 - token consumption, speed, tool calls number
 	- do we incentivize everyone to do less tool calls? or more? maybe we should remove it, just a thought.
 	- the less tokens and the faster the agent is, the better.
-	- this score/metric does not need an LLM judge.
+	- this score does not need an LLM judge.

 ## Agents